 Elections are all about turnout which, in turn, is all about voter contact and engagement.
 This means different things for different demographics.
 Among older voters, more traditional campaign tactics are key.
 Among minority voters, churches and unions are important messaging channels.
 If you spend money on a billboard advertisement, it would be strongly recommended that your message would reach your target audience.
 For example, you could be advocating for road improvements at a, particularly bad junction.
 People stuck in traffic might start to take notice of what you're campaigning for as a result.

 For campaign messaging to work effectively, it must be implemented early on.
 It must be employed as part of your long-term strategy.
 If Jeb Bush was road testing potential messaging before he announced his presidential bid, it proves the wheels have been in motion for a long time.
 Listening to your supporters will only strengthen your campaign and allow you to adapt as you go along.
 A message with no room for change or improvement is not a winning message.

-If you want to learn more about the functionality of Ecanvasser and how we can help you with voter management, why not pop over to our training page The Campaign Blueprint.
+If you want to learn more about the functionality of Ecanvasser and how we can help you with voter management, why not sign up for a free trial now.